Losant/styled-transform-proxy/README.md

 ## Caveats

-Currently there is no straightforward way to tap into the `extend()` method on a styled component, so the transform function will not be applied when using `extend()`.
-In practice this just means that instead of this:
+Currently there is no straightforward way to tap into the `extend` method on a styled component, so the transform function will not be applied when using `extend`.
+So instead of this:

 ```js
 const ChildComponent = ParentComponent.extend`...`;